Un1xG0d/StarStream/README.md

 ```

 ### Connect your SDR
-Before starting the tracker, make sure your SDR is connected via USB.
+Before starting the trackers, make sure your SDR is connected via USB.
 I am using the RTL-SDR kit from [this link](https://a.co/d/3p9rCar).

 ### Run the bootstrap script
-Run `bootstrap.sh` once to configure a crontab that automatically starts both the tracking script and the web dashboard on boot.
+Run `bootstrap.sh` once to configure a crontab that automatically starts both the tracking scripts and the web dashboard on boot.
 ```
 bash bootstrap.sh
 ```